What is a Budget?

 Measures the impact on total material cost due to the difference in actual quantity and cost of materials consumed.

 Labour Cost Variance

-Measures the impact on total labor cost caused by changes in the labor mix, wages and actual hours from the budgeted.
+Measures the impact on total labor cost caused by changes in the labor mix, wages, and actual hours from the budget.

 =Standard Cost – Actual Cost

 Measures the impact on revenue caused by actual selling price differing from the budgeted selling price.
 It is measured by tweaking the prices and referring to the actual quantity sold.